Akshay-Kumar-Sharma7807/Akshay-Kumar-Sharma7807/README.md

 - 🔭 I’m currently working on some Hackathons
 - 🌱 I’m currently learning CS50 Web
 - 👯 I’m looking to collaborate on Some Cool Projects
-- 🤔 I’m looking for help with Saplings Protector App
-- 💬 Ask me about Javascript, Python, Nodejs, React, Firebase and Algorithms
+- 💬 Ask me about Javascript, Python, AI, Nodejs, React, Firebase and Algorithms
 - 📫 How to reach me: sharmaakshaykumar7807@gmail.com
-- ⚡ Fun fact: Still using Windows 7
 <!--
 **Akshay-Kumar-Sharma7807/Akshay-Kumar-Sharma7807** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.